Challenge a Penalty Charge Notice (PCN)

-If you do not make payment we will send a Notice to Owner to the person who appears to be the registered keeper of the vehicle after 28 days have passed from the date the PCN was issued.
-The Notice to Owner allows you to make a formal challenge using the challenge the PCN e-form or to send by post.
+If you do not make payment we will send a Notice to Owner to the person who appears to be the owner of the vehicle after 28 days have passed from the date the PCN was issued.
+The Notice to Owner allows you to make a formal challenge using the challenge the PCN form or to send by post.
 The grounds for doing this are stated within the online challenge or on the notice.

 Reasons for challenge include: